boc-tothefuture/openhab-jruby/docs/usage.md

 1. Place Ruby rules files in `ruby/personal/` subdirectory for OpenHAB scripted automation.
 See [OpenHAB documentation](https://www.openhab.org/docs/configuration/jsr223.html#script-locations) for parent directory location.
 2. Put `require 'openhab/dsl'` at the top of any Ruby based rules file.

-For details on the rules syntax, see {OpenHAB::DSL::Rules::Rule}.
+For details on the rules syntax, see {OpenHAB::DSL::Rules::Builder}.

 ## Creating Rules in Main UI